helloturbine/turbine-docs/docs/records/inventory_transfers.md

 3. Specify the SKUs or components, input the Quantity, and click "Add Item."
 4. Review the information for accuracy and finalize the process by clicking "Create Transfer."

+Please note that for a transfer to be successfully completed, it MUST be received.
+Refer to the [How to Receieve an Inventory Transfer in Turbine](https://docs.helloturbine.com/records/inventory_transfers#how-to-receive-an-inventory-transfer-in-turbine) section for more info.

 ![Work Orders](../../static/img/inventory_transfer.gif)

 ## Adding new line items on an existing Inventory Transfer in Turbine